Important changes to the Support at Home program - annual caps

 Trilogy Care empowers all care recipients to manage their own care, providing the flexibility to personalise support within Home Care Package guidelines.
 Our care team is available to assist whenever needed, so if your preferences shift, just contact your care partner to discuss how we can adapt your support.

-If you’re not already with Trilogy Care and would like to enjoy the benefits of personalised care, flexibility, and choice, call our friendly team on 1300 459 190 or contact us here.
+If you’re not already with Trilogy Care and would like to enjoy the benefits of personalised care, flexibility, and choice, call our friendly team on 1300 459 190 or contact us at any time.

 Support at Home - key information for care recipients